By Carolyn Siccama, EdD

 You’ve signed up for your first online course.
 After hearing how convenient and flexible they are, you decide to give it a try.
 Within the first few weeks of the course, some challenges come your way.
 You are asked to travel for work, you are moving into a new house, and your young child gets sick.

 How do you hold it all together?
-There are not enough hours in the day.
+It feels like they’re not enough hours in the day.

 How to Find Success in Online Learning

 You may be asking yourself, can I do this?
 Should I stay in the class or drop the course?
 This is not an easy decision to make given that you are working hard to gain a professional credential or degree to advance your career.
 There will always be obstacles – it’s how you handle those obstacles and recognize the numerous variables that may impact persistence.
 Some of these variables are within your control and some are not.

 Research shows three factors that may impact persistence in a course, these include external, internal and contextual factors.

 As a working professional who is trying to earn a credential or degree, you cannot do this alone.
 You need the support of family, friends, colleagues and your workplace.
 Researcher Rebecca Croxton at the University of North Carolina at Greensboro looked at the role of online interaction as it relates to student satisfaction and persistence and found that family pressure, time constraints, and lack of organizational support from workplace can impact persistence in an online course.
 Even your perception of how much your employer supports you has been proved to be strongly linked to persistence.
 Raymond McGivney at the University of Massachusetts, Amherst wrote his doctoral dissertation on the topic of adult student persistence in online education, and found that the more a student felt that they were receiving emotional support from their employer and fellow co-workers, they more likely they were to persist.